-Background: Inhaler is a type of dosage form used in the treatment of Chronic Obstructive percentage of accuracy in inhaler use is still low.
+Background: Inhaler is a type of dosage form used in the treatment of Chronic Obstructive Pulmonary Disease (COPD).
+The inhaler has a unique technique for use, however the percentage of accuracy in inhaler use is still low.
 Whereas proper inhaler use is expected to improve quality of life and decrease the occurrence of exacerbations.